-Common Foot Conditions and their treatment Routine Elderly Foot Care As the average person walks around 110,000 miles in their lifetime, our feet age just like our whole body.
+Some of the commonest reasons patients come to us and how we treat them Routine Elderly Foot Care As the average person walks around 110,000 miles in their lifetime, our feet age just like our whole body.
 Tendons, ligaments and bones can lose strength and elasticity over time which can increase the risk of trauma and aches.
 Following regular, moderate exercise routines you are able to maintain mobility and prevent further or future injury.

 The wear and tear arthritis is called Osteoarthritis and is a common occurrence in the feet.
 The symptoms can worsen over time and can result in bunions, hammer toes and trapped nerves.
 Wearing supportive shoes while walking can help feet in their daily wear and tear (running shoes are great for pavement pounding in city life).
 Overtime the nails tend to thicken, especially if they have been lively in sport or a physical job, and the protecting fibro fatty padding on the sole of the feet tends to disperse, thin and lead to calluses.